AbbyRead/Mobs-Enhancement-Addon/README.md

-# Mobs Enhancement Addon
+# Mobs Enhancement Abby Port

 ![Mod Thumbnail](src/main/resources/mobsenhancement/thumbnail.png "Happy Creeper")

-This is a Minecraft Better Than Wolves addon that aims to slightly strengthen mobs, adding difficulty to the game.
+This is a port of Mobs Enhancement Addon (MEA) to Better Than Wolves 3.0.0.
+MEA aims to slightly strengthen mobs, adding difficulty to the game.

 ## Features